jksarathy/jksarathy.github.io/index.md

 <!-- <img class="profile-custom" src="profile.png"> -->

 Welcome!
 I am a senior research fellow and incoming assistant professor in Northeastern's [Khoury College of Computer Sciences](https://www.khoury.northeastern.edu/).
-I am interested in the sociotechnical dynamics of data analysis, with a focus on privacy, trust, and data access.
+I am interested in the sociotechnical dynamics of data science, with a focus on privacy, trust, and data access.

 I completed my PhD in Computer Science (with a secondary in Science & Technology Studies) at Harvard University, where I was fortunate to be advised by [Salil Vadhan](https://salil.seas.harvard.edu/) and [Jonathan Zittrain](https://hls.harvard.edu/faculty/jonathan-l-zittrain/) and work within the [OpenDP](https://opendp.org/) team.
 I had a wonderful postdoc year at Columbia University's [Data Science Institute](https://datascience.columbia.edu/), advised primarily by [Rachel Cummings](https://rachelcummings.com/).